 Music is an endlessly rewarding, exciting, and magical pursuit for kids.
 Whether it’s learning how to play an instrument for the first time or developing the skills needed to sing and play their favorite songs, music education can deliver genuine hope and creative freedom to kids during the pandemic.

-And while nothing makes being stuck at home and kept away from friends easy, the extra time kids are spending at home is ideal for applying themselves to music and developing skills that can benefit them for the rest of their lives.
+Nothing makes being stuck at home and kept away from friends easy.
+However, the extra time kids are spending at home is ideal for applying themselves to music and developing skills that can benefit them for the rest of their lives.

 How music education benefits kids during all times, not just during the pandemic